Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Experiments

 \subsection{Evaluation on 3D dense captioning}

 3D dense captioning is object-centric and conditioned on regions.
 The model localizes object instances and generates fine-grained, attribute-rich descriptions grounded at 3D coordinates.
-To evaluate \ourmethod, we use two proposal variants: with external segmenter Mask3D~\cite{schult2023mask3d} (w/seg) and without external segmenter but just our graph-based token-merging proposals (w/o seg).
-For the variant with our graph-based token-merging proposals, we cluster the superpoint embeddings $Z_{emb}$ via $k$-means with 48 clusters and derive proposal instances from the resulting clusters for evaluation.
+To evaluate \ourmethod, we use two proposal variants: with external segmenter Mask3D~\cite{schult2023mask3d} and without an external segmenter, using only our graph-based token-clustering proposals.
+For the variant with our graph-based token merging, we apply spectral clustering on the constructed superpoint graph $\mathcal{G}$ to obtain 48 clusters, which are then treated as proposal instances for evaluation.
 We condition the generator with tokens derived from each proposal’s 3D center, and evaluate on ScanRefer~\cite{chen2020scanrefer} and Nr3D~\cite{achlioptas2020referit3d}.
 Following prior work~\cite{hong20233dllm,chen2024ll3da}, we report $m@k$IoU, where $m {\in} \{\text{C, B-4, M, R}\}$ and $k$ is the IoU threshold.
-For fair comparison, we list models trained with standard per-word cross-entropy and without extra 3D scene pretraining. \cref{tab:3D_dense_captioning} shows that \ourmethod achieves results comparable to 3D-LLaVA in the same setup with the external segmenter (\textit{w/seg}) on ScanRefer.
-In the case of \textit{w/o seg}, \ourmethod slightly underperforms 3D-LLaVa, but still maintains similar performance to PerLA.
-On Nr3D, \ourmethod maintains comparable performance to PerLA with the \textit{w/seg} and \textit{w/o seg} variants.
+For fair comparison, we list models trained with standard per-word cross-entropy and without extra 3D scene pretraining. \cref{tab:3D_dense_captioning} shows that \ourmethod achieves results comparable to 3D-LLaVA in the same setup with the external segmenter (\textit{Mask3D}) on ScanRefer.
+In the \textit{spectral clustering} setting, \ourmethod slightly underperforms 3D-LLaVa, but still maintains similar performance to PerLA.
+On Nr3D, \ourmethod maintains comparable performance to PerLA with the \textit{Mask3D} and \textit{spectral clustering} variants.

 \cref{fig:qualitatives_2} compares LL3DA, PerLA and \ourmethod on ScanRefer~\cite{chen2020scanrefer}.
 In the bedroom scene on the left, \ourmethod delivers the most accurate caption for the object in the magenta bounding box, correctly identifying it as a \emph{pillow} positioned on the ``\emph{left side of the bed}''.
 LL3DA produces a confused description mixing \emph{left} and \emph{right}, and PerLA fails to generate any output.
 In the same scan, all methods correctly recognize the object within the cyan bounding box as a \emph{radiator}, but only \ourmethod accurately describes its color.
 PerLA emphasizes its shape, while LL3DA omits descriptive details.
 In the second scene (right), all approaches correctly identify the \emph{lamp} in the yellow bounding box despite its small size but misinterpret its spatial relation to the bed.
 For the blue bounding box, \ourmethod achieves higher semantic accuracy by identifying the object as a \emph{wooden stool}, while LL3DA and PerLA describe it less precisely as a \emph{small table} and a \emph{rectangular coffee table}, respectively.